gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 the Smith's collected over time.
 The second kind of association is when the items are somehow similar to each other such as a collection of postcards or glass plates.

 Over time, the Smith family might make several donations.
-Each donation is recorded as a separate accessions, but all of the items from all of the donations are identified as belonging to the "Smith Family Collection".
+Each donation is recorded as a separate accession, but all of the items from all of the donations are identified as belonging to the "Smith Family Collection".

 In the Digital Archive, an item's **_Source_** field shows what collection, if any, an item belongs to.
 If a user clicks on